jinghaihan/vue-stream-markdown/docs/config/controls.md

 - **Type:** `ZoomControlPosition | undefined`
 - **Default:** `'bottom-center'`

 Position of the control buttons for images in preview mode.
-The control buttons include download, flip, rotate, and zoom controls.
+The control buttons include download, carousel, flip, rotate, and zoom controls.

 **Image with controls at top-right:**